AJFunk/nasa-sdk/README.md

 returns information current close-approach data for all asteroids and comets in JPL’s [SBDB](https://ssd.jpl.nasa.gov/sbdb.cgi) (Small-Body DataBase)

 Most options are filters effectively limiting the data to those matching the constraints, a few are object selectors (limit data to those matching the specified object), and one is a sort key.
-Filter-type options are “additive” in that they are combined with logical `AND` when applied to the data.
+Filter-type options are "additive" in that they are combined with logical `AND` when applied to the data.
 Boolean-type options are only applied when `true`.
 For example, setting `options.neo = false` simply disables that filter (it does not select non-NEOs).

 For additional information, see the [API Documentation](https://ssd-api.jpl.nasa.gov/doc/cad.html)

 ##### `options` (optional) - **[Object]**
 * `date-min` - **[String]** exclude data earlier than this date Must be in the format `YYYY-MM-DD` or `YYYY-MM-DDThh:mm:ss` or `now` for the current date.
 Defaults to `now`
-* `date-max` - **[String]** exclude data later than this date Must be in the format `YYYY-MM-DD` or `YYYY-MM-DDThh:mm:ss` or `now` for the current date or `+D` for “D” days after now.
+* `date-max` - **[String]** exclude data later than this date Must be in the format `YYYY-MM-DD` or `YYYY-MM-DDThh:mm:ss` or `now` for the current date or `+D` for "D" days after now.
 Defaults to `+60`
 * `dist-min` - **[String]** exclude data with an approach distance less than this, e.g., `0.05`, `10LD` (default units: au)
 * `dist-max` - **[String]** exclude data with an approach distance greater than this (see `dist-min`)
 * `h-min` - **[Number]** exclude data from objects with H-values less than this